 Born and raised in Phoenix, Cody Williams is a graduate of the University of Oklahoma, Arizona State University, and Harvard’s John F. Kennedy School of Government.
-After receiving his degree in Finance, with an Accounting minor, Mr. Williams worked as Stock Broker with Paine Webber, a Commercial & Consumer Loan Officer with MeriBank, in Human Resources with Security Pacific Bank and Intel and as Coordinator of the Minority and Woman owned business program for the City of Phoenix.
+After receiving his degree in Finance, with an Accounting minor, Mr. Williams worked as Stock Broker with Paine Webber, as Commercial & Consumer Loan Officer with MeriBank, in Human Resources with Security Pacific Bank and Intel and as Coordinator of the Minority and Woman owned business program for the City of Phoenix.
 In the summer of 1993, Mr. Williams resigned from the City of Phoenix employ in order to run for a City Council seat in Phoenix, AZ.
-He was elected in November and served as a Council member for the eight years from 1994 to 2002, where representing over 165,000 citizens in the city’s 8th District.
+He was elected in November and served as a Council member for the eight years from 1994 to 2002, where he represented over 165,000 citizens in the city’s 8th District.
 Before he left the Council, Williams was credited with bringing over $6 billion in new development and resources to the once frowned upon area he grew up in.

 After term limits ended his stint as Council member, in March 2002, Mr. Williams took the reins of the Greater Phoenix Black Chamber of Commerce (GPBCC).
 For nearly five years Mr. Williams helped grow the Chamber into one of the most recognized and respected business and commerce organizations in the state of Arizona.
 In 2003, he became the fifth African American to be inducted into the State of Arizona’s Democratic Hall of Fame.
 In 2004, he was recognized for his dedicated services as a member of the Governor’s African American Advisory Council.
 ASU’s Department of Architecture honored him for his vision and revitalization efforts in District 8 and the City of Phoenix.
 Annually, he is recognized as being one of the Valley’s most influential citizens by The Business Journal.